nodkz/webpack-plugin-graphql-schema-hot/README.md

 [![NPM version](https://img.shields.io/npm/v/webpack-plugin-graphql-schema-hot.svg)](https://www.npmjs.com/package/webpack-plugin-graphql-schema-hot)
 [![npm](https://img.shields.io/npm/dt/webpack-plugin-graphql-schema-hot.svg)](https://www.npmjs.com/package/webpack-plugin-graphql-schema-hot)

-This is Webpack plugin which tracks changes in your GraphQL Schema files (main js file and only its dependencies) and generates schema introspection in `json` and `txt` formats.
+This is Webpack plugin which tracks changes in your GraphQL Schema files and re/generates schema introspection in `json` and `txt` formats.
+Just provide absolute path to your schema js and paths for output files in plugin options.
+And for every webpack rebuild plugin will check if changed files somehow related to schema and if so, will emmit new json and txt files.
+After that this files may be provided to eslint, babel or any other tool.
+Links to recommended tools can be found below.

 ## Install